Kapil Sharma Shares His Wedding Invite; Seeks Blessings!

 Celebrities Wish Kapil

-As soon as Kapil shared the invite, congratulatory messaged poured in from friends and fans!
+As soon as Kapil shared the invite, congratulatory messages poured in from friends and fans!
 Raj Kundra commented, "Congrats praaji that's great news!" - (sic).
 Vikas Kalantri wrote, "All the best @Kapilsharma paaji.
 Happily married life ahead." - (sic).
 Sania Nehwal wrote, "Finally card aagaya.
 Congratulations to u." - (sic).
 Himansh Kohli wrote, "Congratulations to you & ginni." - (sic)

-Wedding Celebrations To Kick Start From December 10
+Wedding Celebrations To Kick-start From December 10

 Apparently, the wedding celebrations will kick off with a Mata ka jagran at Kapil's sister's residence on December 10, followed by mehendi and sangeet ceremony at the bride's place the next day.